 Real Estate Agents

-The vast majority of property sales in Andalucía are handled by estate agents (immobiliarias), particularly those where overseas foreign buyers are involved.
+The majority of property sales in Andalucía are handled by estate agents (immobiliarias), particularly those where overseas foreign buyers are involved.
 It's common for foreigners in many countries, particularly Britain and Germany, to use an agent in their own country who works in co-operation with one or more Spanish agents or developers.
-Many agents here also advertise abroad, and in expatriate magazines and newspapers in Spain.
+Many agents in Spain also advertise abroad, and in English language magazines and newspapers in Spain.
 Most, if not all, of the estate agents in Andalucía have staff who speak English and other foreign languages, so don't be discouraged if you don't speak Spanish.

 It's important to see sufficient properties to form an accurate opinion regarding price and quality, but don't see too many properties in one day as it's easy to become confused as to the merits of each one.
 It's a good idea to note both the good and bad features and take lots of photos of the properties you like, so that you're able to compare them later at your leisure.